-Pixel Layers in Affinity Photo are the most common type of layer and are used for images and graphics.
-As the name suggests, a Pixel Layer is comprised of pixels, which are the smallest unit of colour information in an image.
+Pixel Layers in Affinity Photo are the most common type of layer used for images and graphics.
+As the name suggests, a Pixel Layer is comprised of pixels.
+They are the smallest unit of colour information in an image.

-Mask Layers in Affinity Photo are used to hide or show parts of other layers.
-They are typically used for compositing, which is the process of combining different elements into a single image.
+Mask Layers in Affinity Photo is handy to hide or show parts of other layers.
+They are typically used for compositing.
+It is the process of combining different elements into a single image.
 For example, you can use a Mask Layer to hide the background of an image so that you can see the subject more clearly.

-Mask Layers work non-destructively, which means that the layer’s original contents are preserved.
+Mask Layers work non-destructively indicating the layer’s original contents are preserved.
 The Mask Layer simply controls which parts of the underlying layers are visible.
 When you paint on a mask with the colour white, you are revealing the underlying layer.
 When you paint with black, you are hiding the layer below.
-You can also use other shades of grey to control the level of transparency.
+Use other shades of grey to control the level of transparency.

 You can add a Mask Layer by selecting the layer you to apply the mask to by clicking on the Mask icon at the bottom of the Layers Panel.
-You can also apply a Mask by clicking on the ‘Layer’ menu, and select ‘New Mask Layer’.
+Apply a Mask by clicking on the ‘Layer’ menu, and select ‘New Mask Layer’.

 To add an Inverted Mask Layer, hold down ‘Alt’ (Windows) or ‘Option’ (Mac) and add a new mask layer as instructed above.
 If you already have a Mask Layer and you wish to invert it, simply select the Mask Layer and press ‘Ctrl’ (Windows) or ‘Cmd’ (Mac) + ‘I’ on your keyboard.
 Another method would be to select the Mask Layer and click on the ‘Layer’ menu, and select ‘Invert’.

-This image will help you understand how a Mask Layer can be added and how it functions.
+This image will help to understand how a Mask Layer can be added and how it functions.

 Affinity Photo provides various Adjustments such as Curves, Levels, Black and White, HSL and so much more.
-Simply select the Adjustment you want to use from the menu at the bottom of the Layers Panel, and a new layer will be added above the currently selected layer.
+Simply select the Adjustment from the menu at the bottom of the Layers Panel, and a new layer will be added above the currently selected layer.

 We have included this image to show you how to add an Adjustment Layer and the variety Affinity Photo offers.

 Vector Layers are used for creating and editing vector graphics.
-A Vector Layer is made up of mathematical objects called vectors, which define the shape, size and colour of an object.
+A Vector Layer is made up of mathematical objects called vectors.
+It defines the shape, size and colour of an object.
 Affinity Photo includes a wide range of tools for creating and editing vector graphics, including shapes, lines, text and curves.